frolino/j-archive-player/README.md

 Overview
 ---------
 J!
 Archive Player is a PHP-based program that turns the J!
-Archive repository into playable Jeopardy rounds.
+Archive repository into playable Jeopardy! rounds.
 This has been developed primarily as a Jeopardy! training tool.
-Future enhancements will focus on tracking statistical information that aspiring Jeopardy players may find pertinent.
+Future enhancements will focus on tracking statistical information that aspiring Jeopardy! players may find pertinent.

 Documentation
 ---------------